Condition Menu

 Trouble Sleeping

-As a result of experiencing intrusive memories, dreams or nightmares, some people have experienced anxiety around sleeping and insomnia.
+As a result of experiencing intrusive thoughts, dreams or nightmares, some people have experienced anxiety around sleeping and insomnia.

 PTSD Signs and Symptoms